dpaetzel/cmpbayes/README.md

   described in the 2013 article by Kruschke, *Bayesian Estimation Supersedes the t Test*.

-  Note that this model assumes the data points to be paired (i.e. the first data point of the first algorithm corresponds to the first data point of the second algorithm) as well as that the data points for each algorithm are be i.i.d.
+  Note that this model assumes that the data points for each algorithm are be i.i.d.
 This entails that the model does *not* take into account the correlation induced by cross-validation or similar methods.

 *It is strongly recommended to read about the models and their assumptions in